nathan-fiscaletti/ipstackgeo-php/ReadMe.md

 > Note: Locations are returned using a library called ExtendedArrays.
 > This library gives us more options on how we access the properties of the location.
-> See [Acessing Array Elements Documentation](https://github.com/nathan-fiscaletti/extended-arrays/blob/master/Examples/Managing%20Arrays.md#accessing-array-elements) of the ExtendedArrays documentation for more information on this.
+> See the [Acessing Array Elements](https://github.com/nathan-fiscaletti/extended-arrays/blob/master/Examples/Managing%20Arrays.md#accessing-array-elements) portion of the ExtendedArrays documentation for more information on this.

 ```php
 // Lookup a location for an IP Address